xari/xari-dev/content/blog/recently/index.md

 - [Not trying](https://www.youtube.com/watch?v=eMTDAHK-tkE&feature=youtu.be).
 - Writing code that works, in lieu of code that satisfies all of my functional itches.
-- Taking a moment to listen before I speak.
+- Listening before I speak.